DanielOgorchock/ST_Anything/README.md

 4) If you are using a W5100 Ethernet Shield with an Arduino, the MAC address must start with '06' in order to be sure you're using a ***locally administered unicast MAC address***.
 Make sure that you have unique MAC addresses if you use more than one W5100 on your network.

 5) When entering the MAC address into the Device Prerences in your phone's SmartThings App, please be sure to enter it without delimiters, and in uppercase.
 It should be in the form '06AB02CD03EF' without the quotes.
-If using the W5100, get the MAC address from the sketch.
-If using an ESP8266 based solution, the MAC address of the onboard WiFi will be printed out in the Arduino IDE Serial Monitor window (9600 baud).
+If using the W5100/W5500, you can get the MAC address from the sketch.
+If using a WiFi based solution, the MAC address will be printed out in the Arduino IDE Serial Monitor window (9600 baud).

 ## Final Notes for now...
 Plese refer to the header files of the ST_Anything library for explanation of specific classes, constructor arguments, etc...
+ST_Anything devices support inverted logic, default power-on states, debounce logic, etc...
+Read through the top section of the .h files found on the libraries\ST_Anything... folders for more information!

-Look at the documentation in the 'ST_Anything_Multiples_xxxx.ino' file for explanation of general use of the library.
+Look at the documentation in the 'ST_Anything_Multiples_xxxx.ino' files for explanation and examples of the general use of the library.